2017 NFL Scouting Combine Results: Draft Prospects Who Changed Their Stock

 The 2017 NFL Scouting Combine results were finalized this week.
 The annual Indianapolis showcase allowed for the best collegiate football players to work out and interview in front of various teams and media.
 Which NFL Draft prospects helped or hurt their status over the week-long event?

-Teez Tabor, Reuben Foster, Jaleel Johnson, John Ross, Christian McCaffrey and DeShaun Watson all made headlines during the week-long scouting event.
+Teez Tabor, Reuben Foster, Jaleel Johnson, John Ross, Christian McCaffrey, and DeShaun Watson all made headlines during the week-long scouting event.
 Some of them made news for good performances, while others hurt themselves with bad results at the 2017 NFL Combine.
 Read more below.

 2017 NFL Combine Risers